danaevenhaim/testing-app/README.md

-# removed the previous line
+# Removed the previous line